Wessel/yorushika/README.md

 </div>

 > A multi-platform bot written fully in Node.js

+# Documentation
+Yorushika's documentation can be found at [https://wumpusapp.gitbook.io](https://wumpusapp.gitbook.io)

 You may use this project, but only **if** you follow the [licensing](./LICENSE)